jobial-io/sclap/README.md

 A few things to note here:

 * **Type safety**: Sclap correctly infers the type of each command line option and parameter.
-For example, `timeToLive` is an `Option[Int]` because it is not required to be specified by the caller.
+For example, `count` is an `Option[Int]` because it is not required to be specified by the caller.
 Host, on the other hand, is a `String` (not an `Option[String]`) because it is required.
 The same way, timeout is a `Duration` because it has a default value, so it is always available.
-By being type safe, there is virtually no possibility of ending up with options and parameters being in an "illegal state".
+By being type safe, there is virtually no possibility of ending up with options and parameters in an invalid state.
 You can be sure your opts and params are always valid and available in your application logic, otherwise Sclap will catch the problem before it reaches your code and handles the error appropriately (for example, it returns an error exit code and prints the error and usage messages).